Amazon Patents System To Defend Drones Against Hackers, Jammers and Arrows

 What sort of stuff are they delivering with drones anyway?
 Gaming lapto

-Going to form my own anti-hero identify (Score:2)
+Going to form my own anti-hero identify (Score:3)

 I'm going to dress in green tights and a feather cap, get out my bow and arrow and call myself "Robbin' Goods".